Buying a property as Tenants in Common?

 Key Takeaways

-• With tenancy in common, two to four owners can hold a property or piece of land at the Land Registry.
+• Tenants in Common ownership allows two to four individuals to hold property or land registered at the Land Registry.
+Owners can hold equal or unequal shares of the property.

 Tenants in Common vs Joint Tenants

-Understanding the difference between tenants in common vs joint tenants is key, as they will affect the property and what happens to it right up until a sale or death.
+Understanding the difference is key, as these ownership structures affect the property and what happens to it in a sale or death.

 On completion of the conveyancing, your solicitor will register your separate interests at the Land Registry so that this can be used when distributing any proceeds upon sale.

-If you're married or civil partners owning unequal shares and you'd like to be taxed on your income from the property (by rent, lease or sale) accordingly, you'll need to submit a HMRC Form 17 Income Tax Declaration, otherwise HMRC will tax you as if you share the property 50/50.
+If you're married or in a civil partnership, owning unequal shares, and wish to be taxed proportionally on income from the property (rent, lease, or sale), you must submit a Form 17 Income Tax Declaration.
+Otherwise, HMRC will assume a 50/50 split.

 Do you need a TIC legal agreement?